-Prerequisite: PSGT 1160, PSGT 2205 and PSGT 2411 with a
+Prerequisite: PSGT 1160, PSGT 2205 and PSGT 2411 with a grade of "C" of better

 PSGT 2411 Polysomnography II

 Current practices in polysomnography.
 Includes the use of specialized equipment used to record and monitor various physiological parameters involved with sleep testing.
 Emphasizes sleep disorders, theory of testing and treatment procedures, and analysis of polysomnography data.